 Eat the Rainbow Challenge

-Everyone talks about eating the rainbow, but what does that mean and why should we do it?
+What does eating the rainbow actually mean and why should we do it?
 We know that fruits and vegetables are good for us, but do you know why it is so important to get every color of the rainbow into your diet?

 The trick is to think of the rainbow and eat as many different fruits and vegetables from the colors along the spectrum.
 From deep reds full of lycopene to the antioxidant blues and nutritional powerhouse greens, our bodies thrive on the diversity of nutrients available in the many different colors.